- Since the 1960s, the global oceanic oxygen content has declined by more than 2%.

 Medium evidence, medium consensus

 At the global scale, there is a high level of confidence that an increase in temperature will continue to reduce the solubility of oxygen and enhance stratification and thus lead to the ongoing decline in dissolved oxygen concentrations, especially below the thermocline.
-On a regional scale appropriate for coastal and shelf seas, there is a general consensus that the ocean will lose oxygen.
+On a regional scale appropriate for coastal and shelf seas, there is a consensus that the ocean will lose oxygen.
 Model simulations can provide estimates of the magnitude and causes of the decline in dissolved oxygen but there is still uncertainty in how well they represent the coupling between physical and biogeochemical processes, biological processes specifically, strong seasonality in nutrient supply in a shallow water column and interaction with the sediment.
 Therefore, there is a medium level of confidence on the future of dissolved oxygen dynamics on a regional scale relevant to UK marine waters.

 - We need to be able to determine the mechanisms driving spatial and temporal trends in dissolved oxygen and confidently identify when and where changes in dissolved oxygen are being driven by human-induced activity such as ocean warming or nutrient enrichment relative to background natural variability.

 - Assessing the occurrence, frequency and spatial extent of oxygen deficiency in UK coastal and shelf waters is hampered by the lack of long-term data in regions outside of the North Sea.
 The poor resolution of dissolved oxygen data also hampers the ability to confidently test coastal and shelf-sea models.
+An integrated observing system providing high resolution, continuous time-series data using new technologies such as autonomous ocean gliders or instrumented moorings would provide the means to improve detection of oxygen depletion in the future.
+Recent and current programmes such as the NERC-Defra Shelf Sea Biogeochemistry programme (Kröger et al., 2018) NERC-Defra WWF AlterEco project (https://altereco.ac.uk) and EU H2020 AtlantOS programme (https://atlantos-h2020.eu) are providing emerging insight into best practices on how to operate autonomous ocean gliders to study dissolved oxygen dynamics in UK marine waters.